gridgentoo/kubernetes-scenario/openshift-ansible/openshift-applier/step1.md

-## If you took [this](https://katacoda.com/patrickcarney/scenarios/openshift-applier) tutorial, then the first two steps should look familiar!

-To get started, let us login to the OpenShift cluster by running the following:
+## To get started, let us login to the OpenShift cluster by running the following:

 ``oc login -u developer -p developer``{{execute}}